 So, do wood and gilding go together?
 Can you apply gold leaf to wood?
 The short answer is that yes, you can apply gold leaf to wood.
 There are actually a few different methods you can use to gold leaf wood.
 These include water gilding and using oil- or water-based gilding paste.
 We’ll take a closer look at these two methods that you could use to apply this precious metal to furniture, picture frames, and other large or small objects made of wood.

 Before we move on, though, there are a few other gilding methods that you may have heard of that will not work with wood.
 These include electroplating, fusion gilding, and mercury gilding/fire gilding—a method that uses mercury and molten gold.
-This method was used to gild the Palace of Versailles as directed by Louis XIV.
+Louis XIV used this method to gild the Palace of Versailles.
 However, it is rarely in use today because of its highly toxic process.
 All of these gilding methods only work on other surfaces, such as glass or metal.

 What type of wood can you gild?